bknie1/Compose/README.md

 # Compose
 This xylophone app allows you to play and record notes.
 Users can play back their creation in reverse or with an added reverb effect.

-# Challenges
-Orien and I have briefly discussed that I've typically worked in the 3D space; with virtual reality, no less.
-Most of my UI experience tends to be fairly simplistic so this was a great way to stretch my legs and see if I could translate any of my skills into some a little flatter.
-Spoiler: I think I did!

 ### Recording Notes
 This, in my opinion, is the meat of the challenge.
 Registering user input and creating feedback for the user is what makes this experience fun.
 I quickly determined that, if I know what note I'm pressing, and where the playhead is in the physical space, I know where each note sprite needs to be rendered.
 I haven't used Sprites too often but it's worth mentioning that I had to wrestle with the camera for awhile to get the playhead and notes in view.
 Some mindful layering did the trick.